 Finally, Google Shopping ads are pay-per-click, meaning that you only pay when someone clicks on your ad.
 This is a cheaper way to advertise than traditional advertisements and, again, results in more qualified leads with higher purchasing intent.

-Disadvantages of investing in Google Ads
+Disadvantages of investing in Google Ads and Shopping campaigns

 Of course, there are also considerations to be had when looking at any form of paid advertisement.
 Specifically, eCommerce businesses should be mindful of:

 1) Impact on profits